FailAcademy/learning/wdp-vancouver/_lessons/week-03/04a-sass.md

 - Apply Sass language skills to writing Sass for responsive websites.
 - Install Sass locally and compile it into plain vanilla CSS.
 - Create and use source maps to assist with Sass debugging.
-- Distinguish between different CSS preprocessor such as Sass, SCSS, and LESS.
+- Distinguish between different CSS preprocessors such as Sass, SCSS, and Less.

 ---